elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 	"\\local\Physical Disk NFS Volume(NFS_Datastore)\Resets/sec"

 So now we see all the available counters/fields for our NFS datastore.
-I first wanted to concentrate on the Read latency, so I wanted to see what column number did the counter &#8220;Average Guest MilliSec/Read&#8221; correspond to.
+I first wanted to concentrate on the Read latency, so I wanted to see what column number did the counter "Average Guest MilliSec/Read" correspond to.
 So I ran the following to determine that:

 	$ grep -n NFS_Datastore headers | grep 'Average Guest MilliSec/Read'
 	16391:"\\local\Physical Disk NFS Volume(NFS_Datastore)\Average Guest MilliSec/Read"

-So the column number that corresponded to read latency of the NFS datastore was &#8217;16391&#8242;.
-So now let&#8217;s grab two columns from our dataset: the first one, which corresponds to the time, and the &#8217;16391&#8242;th one, which corresponds to read latency of our datastore.
-To do this there are two steps, first let&#8217;s just grab the data and skip the headers.
+So the column number that corresponded to read latency of the NFS datastore was '16391'.
+So now let's grab two columns from our dataset: the first one, which corresponds to the time, and the '16391'th one, which corresponds to read latency of our datastore.
+To do this there are two steps, first let's just grab the data and skip the headers.
 This is done like so:

 	$ tail -n +2 esxtop_data.csv > data

-Next let&#8217;s just grab the columns that we desire from the dataset:
+Next let's just grab the columns that we desire from the dataset:

 	$ awk -F , '{print $1","$16391}' data > nfs\_read\_latency_data